sslover/api-of-you/syllabus.md

 You will have 2 main projects to complete over the course of 6 weeks:

 1. **Project 1 (Midterm - Due in Week 3) - The Dashboard of You**.
 Collect a dataset from the ground up (in JSON) and then represent it via a dashboard medium of your choosing (Web page, P5.js, Illustration, Physical Installation, etc.).
-Be prepared to discuss 1) why you chose to collect this data; 2) how you collected it; and 3) what you built and why (design choices, etc.)
+Be prepared to discuss 1) why you chose to collect this data; 2) how you collected it; and 3) what you built, how you built it, and the design choices you made along the way.

 2. **Project 2 (Final - Due in Week 6) - Designing Around Your Own Data**.
-Choose a dataset that you want to better understand and bring to life.
-Using your Node application, track that dataset over the course of at least 7 days (ideally longer).
-Your final project is to 1) design a digital or physical interface that brings your data to life in a way that you find personally meaningful and 2) to make your RESTful API publicly accessible (i.e. provide documentation or a guide to your API)
+Choose a dataset that you want to better understand and bring to life (it could be your own or data from a community around you).
+Using your Node/Mongo/Express application, track that dataset over the course of at least 7 days (ideally longer).
+Your final project will be to 1) design a digital or physical interface that brings your data to life in a way that you find personally meaningful and 2) to make your RESTful API publicly accessible (i.e. you must provide documentation or a guide to your API)

 Objectives
 ---------------------